emmanuel-samk/Tensor-based-image-segmentation-using-Echo-state-networks/README.md

 ## Motivation
 The main motivation for this tensor-based segmentation using ESN is to take advantage of the linear separability of ESN in addition to discriminative features defined by EST to achieve a high segmentation accuracy.

-## Architecture of the Standard ESN Model
+## Architecture of the ESN Classifier

 ![standard ESN model](/docs/images/ESN.png)

 ## How it works